-7. May I challenge EOIR or USCIS' asylum EAD clock practices and procedures if they are not resolved by the Settlement Agreement?
+6. May I challenge EOIR or USCIS' asylum EAD clock practices and procedures if they are not resolved by the Settlement Agreement?

 Yes.
 The Settlement Agreement does not affect or limit the ability of individuals to independently challenge, before the agency or in federal court, claims that are entirely outside of the Settlement Agreement or claims that cannot be considered under the Claims Review Process of the Settlement Agreement.
-Examples of issues in this latter category include: 1) a challenge to whether an immigration judge made the reason(s) for the case adjournment clear on the record, or 2) a challenge to whether the immigration judge offered a non-detained ABT claimant an expedited hearing date that was a minimum of 45 days from the last master calendar hearing.
+Examples of issues in these categories include: 1) a challenge to whether an immigration judge made the reason(s) for the case adjournment clear on the record; 2) a challenge to whether the immigration judge offered a non-detained ABT claimant an initial expedited hearing merits date that was a minimum of 45 days from the last master calendar hearing; 3) a challenge to whether a hearing is properly deemed expedited; and 4) challenges to the validity of the regulations or adjournment codes.
 An applicant may use any available avenue to challenge one of these decisions.
 See Sections II.C.11 and II.C.11.b.ii of the ABT Settlement Agreement.

-8. If my asylum EAD clock problem is not related to policies and practices covered by the Settlement Agreement, but merely an error on the part of EOIR or USCIS, what remedies exist?
+7. If my asylum EAD clock problem is not related to policies and practices covered by the Settlement Agreement, but merely an error on the part of EOIR or USCIS, what remedies exist?